 Your petition’s denial may be due to a technical error, or erroneous application of the law.
 If you feel that your denial was in error, contact our office for a case analysis.
 Be sure to bring copies of every document previously filed on your case.
 We will advise you on what your available options are and ensure that all future petitions are properly filled.

-U.S. immigration laws require applicants to meet certain requirements in order to be considered eligible, or “admissible”.
+U.S. immigration laws require applicants to meet certain requirements to be considered eligible, or “admissible”.
 When an applicant fails to meet these requirements, they are found to be ineligible, or “inadmissible”.
-An applicant can be labeled as inadmissible if they are found to have been:
+An applicant can be deemed as inadmissible for one or many reasons:

-- Violated a condition of their immigration status, such as traveling outside of the U.S. for too long of a period or failing to update a change of address.
+- Violated a conditions of prior immigration status, such as traveling outside of the U.S. for too long of a period or simply failing to update a change of address.

-Waiver applications are extremely difficult to win, even with a knowledgeable and experienced attorney at your side, because they require the presentation of evidence and legal arguments; however, your odds are likely improved if you do have one.
+Waiver applications are extremely difficult to prepare and hard to win even with a knowledgeable and experienced attorney at your side.
+This is because they require the presentation of multiple types of evidence and legal arguments, not merely letters from friends and family.

-Our office has successfully obtained waivers for some of our clients, and if you think you or a member of your family would qualify for a waiver, contact our office for a free case evaluation.
-We will review your case and honestly advise you on your case’s success rate.
+Our office has successfully obtained waivers for some of our clients, and if you think you or family members would benefit from a waiver, contact our office for a detailed case evaluation.
+We will advise you on your case’s success potential.